SIDDHIK-355/S3-Coding-with-AI-Agent/README.md

 ## 🔧 The 3 Custom Tools

 ### `scan_problem()`
-Injects a script into the active LeetCode tab and extracts the problem title, description, difficulty, and URL using DOM selectors.
+Injects a script into the active tab and extracts the problem title, description, difficulty, and URL using DOM selectors.

 ### `identify_patterns(args)`
 Runs regex pattern matching against the problem text to detect: